YordanBahchevanov/designSpace/README.md

 # designSpace
-DesignSpace is a Django-powered web application designed for creative professionals, including interior designers, 3D architectural artists, and other designers.
+DesignSpace is a Django-powered web application designed for creative professionals, including architects, interior designers, 3D architectural artists, and other designers.
 The platform serves as a comprehensive hub for finding and posting job opportunities, showcasing portfolios, and connecting with collaborators to create stunning projects.

 Overview
 DesignSpace provides a seamless workflow for users who can: